Skip to main content

 Staking Proxies

-Kusama makes it possible to create accounts having special permissions also called proxy accounts.
+Polkadot makes it possible to create accounts having special permissions also called proxy accounts.
 For more details about proxy accounts visit the dedicated page on this wiki.

 Proxy accounts are special accounts which can sign extrinsic calls made to specific pallets on behalf of the proxied account.
 There is thus the possibility to create staking proxy accounts that can be used to sign extrinsic calls specific to the staking, session and utility pallets.

-Staking on Kusama is not a set-and-forget action, as a nominator you will need to monitor the performance of your validators and make changes if needed.
+Staking is not a set-and-forget action, as a nominator you will need to monitor the performance of your validators and make changes if needed.
 There will be this transactions such as nominating that will be needed to regularly signed.
 Each time you sign with an account, in the case of hot accounts, you expose the private key of that account to the internet with consequent risk of attack.
 A hot stash will be exposed all the time a transaction is signed.
 Even in the case of a cold stash created with a Ledger device, signing with the stash will build a transaction history that might tell something about your habits and preferences, or even your location.

 Ideally, accounts with high economic power like the stash must be and remain as isolated as possible.
 With a staking proxy, the stash account is fully isolated when signing for staking-related transactions.
 The proxy private key will be used to sign staking-related transactions, the stash private key will stay isolated and the staking transaction history will be built by the proxy.